 A: First let’s just note that the normal way to win is to take two number Keepers and essentially “graft” them together (combining the digits).
-Let’s call this “passive grafting” (which is no longer allowed as a way to win the game in 2.0, though you may still want the three-card bonus).
-If a Math Victory Rule is in play (or if you’re playing with the 2.0 deck, which has the permanent Meta Rule simply called Math Rules), you use math instead of “passive grafting” (aka “the normal way”).
+Let’s call this “passive grafting”.
+If a Math Victory Rule is in play (or, in Math Fluxx, if you’re playing with the Meta Rule: Math Rules ), you use math instead of “passive grafting” (aka “the normal way”).

 The Grafting/Combine Digits Rule is meant to make it possible to create two-digit numbers for the specific purpose of subsequently using them in an equation to reach the Goal number via calculation.

-For example, here is the equation to win Silver Jubilee (25) with Keepers One, Five, and Ten by grafting One and Five into Fifteen, and then adding it to Ten:
+For example, here is the equation to win with the Goal: Silver Jubilee (25) with Keepers: One, Five, and Ten by grafting One and Five into Fifteen, and then adding it to Ten:

 1 5 + 10 = 25

-By contrast, here’s an illustration of how you CAN’T write out the equation to meet the Goal When I’m Sixty-Four with a One, Three, and Six by taking (1+3=4) and then grafting the resulting “4” with the Six to make 64.
+By contrast, here’s an illustration of how you CAN’T write out the equation to meet the Goal: When I’m Sixty-Four using a One, Three, and Six, by adding 1+3 and then grafting the resulting 4 with the 6 to make 64.

 6 ?
 (3+1) =